Michael Waddell Michael Waddell

 • Lacrosse

-*Greatly reduces scope of what VARSITY SPORTS are on campus
+*Greatly reduces the scope of what VARSITY SPORTS are on campus

-*Reduced number of athletes, coaches, staff means less burden on University to appropriate institutional resources towards intercollegiate athletics
+*Reduced number of athletes, coaches, and staff means less burden on the University to appropriate institutional resources towards intercollegiate athletics

-*Varsity Sports will yield vast majority of potential professional athlete pool, and thus their regular and oversight by NCAA and Campus can be tailored to their unique needs
+*Varsity Sports will yield the vast majority of the potential professional athlete pool, and thus, their regular oversight by the NCAA and the Campus can be tailored to their unique needs

 •NCAA Championships can be bundled into more manageable segments and marketed accordingly